 - Proof of residence (e.g. utility bills mailed to your address)

-Remember that for some types of loans, especially those designated specifically for home renovations, lenders will ask to see a contractor agreement.
+Remember that lenders will ask for a contractor agreement for some types of loans, especially those designated specifically for home renovations.
 Be sure to have this information readily available.

 You’ve comparison-shopped and prequalified for an offer: now it’s time to start the application process.